madfam-io/plinto/docs/project/FRONTEND_INTEGRATION_STATUS.md

 ## Conclusion

-The Plinto repository is in **excellent shape** for frontend integration:
+The Janua repository is in **excellent shape** for frontend integration:

 - ✅ All enterprise UI components exist and are production-ready
 - ✅ Comprehensive showcase pages demonstrate all features